 Small business CGT (SBCGT) concessions

-Very broadly, there are significant tax savings potentially available where an eligible active asset used in a business is sold at a capital gain, and the taxpayer can satisfy either the $6 million maximum net asset value test immediately before the CGT event or the $2 million CGT small business entity test (i.e. less than $2 million of aggregated turnover) for the 2020 year.
+There are significant tax savings potentially available where an eligible active asset used in a business is sold at a capital gain, and the taxpayer can satisfy either the $6 million maximum net asset value test immediately before the CGT event or the $2 million CGT small business entity test (i.e. less than $2 million of aggregated turnover) for the 2020 year.

 The SBCGT concessions may also apply to a disposal of shares or units in a small business entity, however it should be noted that from 8 February 2018 additional conditions must be met.